• Skip to main content

 • Sponsor

-Sukkot, also known as the Feast of Tabernacles or Feast of Booths, is a Jewish harvest festival.
-It celebrates the end of the fruit harvest in Israel.
+Sukkot is the Jewish harvest festival.
+It is also known as the Feast of Tabernacles or Feast of Booths.
+It celebrates the end of Israel’s fruit harvest.

 We decorate our sukkah with symbols of the harvest and use them during prayers.
 These are lulav, a bouquet of palm, willow and myrtle branches bound by a woven palm branch.
 The etrog or citron is a citrus fruit similar to a lemon.